 Artificial intelligence companies continue to find ways of developing technology that will manage laborious tasks in different industries for better speed and accuracy.
 In the legal profession, AI has already found its way into supporting lawyers and clients alike.

-The growing interest in applying AI in law is said to be slowly transforming the profession and closing in on the work of paralegals, legal researchers, and litigators.
+The growing interest in applying AI in law is slowly transforming the profession and closing in on the work of paralegals, legal researchers, and litigators.

-In this article, we’ll discuss the different ways in which AI is currently applied in the legal profession and how technology providers are trying to streamline work processes.
+Law firms and professional services companies that want to make the best decision for their businesses in the era of AI disruption use Emerj’s AI research and advisory services to assess where AI can augment the workflows of its professionals.
+In this article, we discuss insights from our research, revealing the different ways in which AI is currently applied in the legal profession and how technology providers are trying to streamline work processes.
 We break down AI’s current legal applications into the following categories of applications: